Regnal number: Personal unions

 In the case of personal unions, some monarchs have had more than one ordinal, because they had different ordinals in their different realms.
 For instance, Charles XV of Sweden was also king of Norway, but in Norway he went under the name Charles IV.
 The Swedish-Norwegian union was in force 1814–1905 and both realms had had kings called Charles before the union, but Sweden had had more kings by that name.

 In the event of one kingdom achieving independence from another but retaining the same monarch, the monarch often retains the same number as was already used in the older realm.
 King Christian X of Denmark thus became King Christian X of Iceland when Iceland became an independent kingdom in personal union with Denmark in 1918.
 The same is true for Commonwealth realms, where the monarch retains the regnal number from the British line of monarchs (see below).

 Ordinals and the British Acts of Union 1707

 Beginning in 1603, when England and Scotland began to share a monarch but were still legally separate realms, their monarchs were numbered separately.
 The king who began the personal union was James VI of Scotland who was also James I of England, and his name is often written (especially in Scotland) as James VI and I. Similarly, his grandson is James VII and II.
-Mary II's ordinal coincidentally relates to both her predecessors Mary I of England and Mary I of Scotland; her co-sovereign husband is William III and II (here the English number is first).
+Mary II's ordinal coincidentally relates to both her predecessors Mary I of England and Mary, Queen of Scots; her co-sovereign husband is William III and II (here the English number is first).
 Charles I and Charles II had a name not used in either country before 1603.